AmrOuf/Online-Trader/README.md

 # Online-Trader

 This is an example of a landing page for an online wallet.
+Coded by myself using HTML, CSS, Bootstrap and jQuery.
 You can view the page on your browser using this link http://bit.ly/2JGixOU